Business

 Paleo meal planning benefits from using prepared meals as convenient lunch options while prioritizing home-cooked dinners featuring fresh vegetables and quality proteins.
 This balanced approach maintains paleo principles while acknowledging practical time constraints.
 Pair prepared paleo meals with fresh berries, raw nuts, or vegetable sticks with guacamole for added nutrition and satiety.

-Paired Sides and Beverages for Dietary Enhancement
+Paired Sides and Beverages

 Thoughtful pairing of sides and beverages with prepared meals enhances nutritional completeness while maintaining dietary compliance.
 These additions transform a simple prepared meal into a more satisfying, nutritionally robust eating experience without requiring extensive additional preparation.